oVirt/ovirt-site/source/feature/ntpsupport.html.md

 *   need to add the NTP server configuration to the vdc_options table

-##### Engine:boostrap code
+##### Engine:boostrap:registration code

+*   Need to utilize this new NTP config option (if given) during bootstrap
-*   The bootstrap code needs to utilize this new param (if exists) during bootstrapping/upgrading a host
+*   Need to utilize this new NTP config option (if given) during registration/approval
-*   vds_installer should support this optional param
-*   the boostrap should also work on ovirt-node

-##### Engine:registration

-*   The registration/approval code needs to support this optional param.
+*   Need to add support for the optional NTP server in vds_installer.py
-*   The above should override a previous NTP configuration (done probably through TUI) .
-*   The registration code should utilize the appropriate ovirt functions.

 ##### vdsm-bootstrap

-*   Need to add functionality to configure NTP on a host
+*   vdsm-bootstrap - shoudl support configuring NTP on any host bootstrapped
-*   This functionality is optional
+*   bootstrapping code now has to support ovirt-node as well

+Q - should we skipp the NTP config if the NTP server is not accessible on bootstrap

+##### vdsm-registration

+*   The registration code should support the optional NTP configuration
+*   need to utilize ovirt functions

 #### Optional Additional tasks